pitchmuc/adobe-analytics-api-2.0/README.md

 There is a BETA feature to retrieve the Workspace projects and the components used.\
 Refer to this [documentation on Project](./docs/projects.md) for more information.

+## Logging capability

+In case you want to use the logging capability for your script.\
+You can look at the reference for this on the [logging documentation page](./docs/logging.md)

 ## Getting Started